Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Additional implementation details and numerical results

+In this experiment, the $K$ arm vectors are uniformly sampled from the unit $d$-dimensional sphere $\mathbb S^{d-1}$.
+Without loss of generality, we assume that $a(1), a(2)$ are the two closest arm vectors and then set $\theta^* = a(1) + 0.01(a(1)-a(2))$.
+Thus the best arm is arm $1$ while the second best arm is arm $2$.
+We also assume that the additive random noise follows the standard Gaussian distribution $\mathcal{N}(0, 1)$.
+Different from previous works \citep{tao2018best, zaki2019towards, fiez2019sequential,degenne2020gamification}, we set the number of arms to be $K = c^d$ for different integers~$c$.
+According to \citet[Theorem~$8$]{cai2013distributions}, the minimum optimality gap $\Delta_1$ converges in probability to a positive number as $d$ tends to infinity so that the random linear bandit instances which we perform our experiments on are neither too hard nor too easy.

+Figure~\ref{fig_dataset2} shows the error probabilities of the $7$ different algorithms for this dataset with $c=2$ or $3$ when the time budget $T=2K$.
+In most situations, OD-LinBAI outperforms the other algorithms.

-It is shown in Figure~\ref{fig_dataset2} that BayesGap-Oracle does not outperform its adaptive version BayesGap-Adaptive and sometimes even falls behind Sequential Halving.
+It is shown in Figure~\ref{fig_dataset2} that BayesGap-Oracle does not outperform its adaptive version BayesGap-Adaptive and sometimes it even performs worse than Sequential Halving.
 This is partly because BayesGap-Oracle might be too conservative to converge when $T=2K$.
 It is noted that in UGapEb \citep{gabillon2012best}, from which BayesGap is adapted, the exploration parameter that controls how much exploration the algorithm does is tuned even if the required hardness quantity is known to the agent.
 Nevertheless, our algorithm OD-LinBAI is fully parameter-free.

-The empirical means of $\Delta_1$, $H_1$, $H_2$, $H_{1,\mathrm{lin}}$ and $H_{2,\mathrm{lin}}$ for different $d$ with $c=2$ or $3$ are reported in Table~\ref{table_dataset2_1} and Table~\ref{table_dataset2_2} respectively while the empirical means of the CPU runtimes\footnote{All our experiments are implemented in MATLAB and parallelized on an Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz.} for different algorithms are listed in Table~\ref{table_dataset2_3} and Table~\ref{table_dataset2_4}.
-From these tables, we have the following observations: \begin{enumerate}[(i)] \item With the increase in the dimension of the linear bandit instances, the empirical means of the minimum optimality gap $\Delta_1$ vary a little.
+The empirical means of $\Delta_1$, $H_1$, $H_2$, $H_{1,\mathrm{lin}}$ and $H_{2,\mathrm{lin}}$ for different $d$ with $c=2$ or $3$ are reported in Table~\ref{table_dataset2_1} and Table~\ref{table_dataset2_2} respectively while the empirical means of the CPU runtimes\footnote{All our experiments are implemented in MATLAB and parallelized on an Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz.} for different algorithms are listed in Table~\ref{table_dataset2_3} and Table~\ref{table_dataset2_4}. {The empty cells denote algorithms and instances whose complexities are too large such that their runtimes are impractical.} From these tables, we have the following observations: \begin{enumerate}[label = (\roman*)] \item With the increase in the dimension of the linear bandit instances, the empirical means of the minimum optimality gap $\Delta_1$ vary a little.
 However, for OD-LinBAI, the linear bandit instances become easier since the time budgets grow exponentially.